shadabshaukat/CogNeoAI/embedding/README.md

 - Model cache
   - Set `HF_HOME` to a fast SSD and pre-warm models to avoid cold-start latency
 - Text length
-  - Default HF fallback truncates at 512 tokens; adjust `AUSLEGALSEARCH_EMBED_MAXLEN` if needed
+  - Default HF fallback truncates at 512 tokens; adjust `COGNEO_EMBED_MAXLEN` if needed
 - Normalization
   - Embeddings are returned unnormalized by default; pgvector cosine distance works with raw vectors.
 If you need strict unit-norm, add `_l2_normalize` (already implemented and commented) where appropriate